gamemanual0/gm0/source/docs/common-mechanisms/passive-intake-claw.rst

 - Takes a lot less time to build than a reliable intake + transfer
 - Less moving parts = less things that can go wrong
 - Usually does not take up a motor slot
-- Can pick up odd shaped game elements that active intakes can’t
+- Can pick up odd shaped game elements that active intakes can't

 Disadvantages
 -------------